water-ice-group/plumed_tutorial_mace/NAVIGATION.md

 - Know how to run simple MD powered by MACE potentials.
 - Integrate MACE with PLUMED to enable the accurate determination of free energy surfaces.

-This tutorial is organised as follows:
+This tutorial is organized as follows:

 ```mermaid
 flowchart TD